mozilla/testpilot/docs/DEPLOYMENT-VERIFICATION.md

 40. Click the **[...]** button in the header area.

-41. Click the **"Leave Test Pilot"** link in the pop-up menu.
+41. Click the **"Uninstall Test Pilot"** link in the pop-up menu.

-42. Verify that you're prompted to leave test pilot and given the option of proceeding (a big, scary red button), or cancelling (a non-threatening blue link).
+42. Verify that you're prompted to uninstall test pilot and given the option of proceeding (a big, scary red button), or cancelling (a non-threatening blue link).
 Clicking the Cancel button takes you back to safetly.
 Clicking the scary red button will uninstall the Test Pilot add-on and any experiments you have currently installed.

 43. Click the red **"Proceed"** button to leave the Test Pilot program.
 You should see a **"Shutting down"** spinner and then a **"Thanks for flying!"** modal dialog thanking you for your participaction and prompting you to **"Take a quick survey"** or returning to the Home page.